majedalswaeer/data-structures-and-algorithms/python/trees/README.md

 - Check [Binary Trees](https://github.com/majedalswaeer/data-structures-and-algorithms/tree/trees/python/trees) out

 ## Challenge
-Creating node,queue and binary search classes to implement methods such as add and contain
+Creating node,queue and binary search classes to implement methods such as add, contain, get max and tree fizz buzz

 ## Approach & Efficiency
 - `preorder` , `in order`, `postorder` and `getmax` has big O of `O(1)`, also contain and add has big O of `O(n)` for time and `O(1)` for space